chenzx921020/MoEQuant/Tables_for_R3_dN5E.md

-Table R1: The influence of different calibration datasets on the balance of experts and quantization performance, the expert balance std denotes the standard deviation on frequency of experts
+**Table R1: The influence of different calibration datasets on the balance of experts and quantization performance, the expert balance std denotes the standard deviation on frequency of experts.**

 | Model | Calib Dataset | Expert Balance STD  | WIKITEXT2 | MMLU | HUMANEVAL | GSM8K | BOOLQ| HELLASWAG | OPENBOOKQA | MATHQA | Accuracy AVG |
 | :--------------: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |